cxreiff/mupv/README.md

 A bash script that creates a playlist from your iTunes Library and feeds it into mpv (mpv.io).

 If given arguments, the first argument filters the playlist by artist, the second filters by album, and the third filters by song.
-The arguments are wildcarded, so 'mupv A B C' will play audio files by artists beginning with 'A', albums beginning with 'B' (out of those artists), and the songs themselves must begin with 'C'.
+The arguments are wildcarded, so 'mupv A B C' will play audio files by artists with names containing 'A', albums with names containing 'B' (out of those artists), and the song names themselves must contain 'C'.
 This assumes your music is organized by iTunes into the normal format of Artist/Album/Song.

 ####options